This add-on is operated by Flying Sphinx

 $ heroku run rake fs:rebuild

-And from that point, the rest is taken care of, provided you have a worker managing your Delayed Job or Resque queue.
+And from that point, the rest is taken care of, provided you have a worker managing your Sidekiq, Delayed Job or Resque jobs and processing the appropriate queue (which defaults to ts_delta).

 Upgrading and Downgrading